My Journey with Trichotillomania and why I started Tiny Intentions

 Trichotillomania.

 Finding a name for what I was experiencing was grounding.
 Knowing I wasn’t alone was empowering.
-Now that I could identify it, I could begin the journey to overcoming it.
+Now that I could name it, I could find the tools to final over come it.

-One moment shook me to my core: My children told me that one time, they spotted me driving by and instantly recognized me—not by my face, but by the telltale sight of my hand on my head, pulling at my hair.
+There was one moment that shook me: The time my children told me that they had spotted me driving by and instantly recognized me—not by my car or face, but by the telltale sight of my hand on my head, pulling at my hair.

 That was the moment I knew I had to stop.